penmasters/zabbix-book/readme.md

 # The Zabbix Book

+Please note: The english version is the primary source document.
+Translations are provided for convenience, but this version is considered the most accurate.

+Please before you start take a look at our most updated license : [License](https://github.com/penmasters/zabbix-book/blob/main/readme.md) on Github.

 *The Zabbix Book* is a freely accessible resource designed to help users understand and master Zabbix.
 Contributions are highly encouraged to improve and expand its content.
 However, the book is distributed under the